lukashass/snips-action-music/README.md

 ## Test & Demo cases

-This app only supports french 🇫🇷 and english 🇬🇧.
+This app only supports french 🇫🇷, german 🇩🇪 and english 🇬🇧.

 ## Debug